 - Use generic "read more" as link text

-This example shows one primary action for the extension and the additional views have context about what to expect with links to documentation.
+This example shows one primary action for the extension with an additional link to documentation.